fangyihao/chatnet/README.md

-# chatnet
+# Chatnet
-Chatnet is a evolutionary p2p network where each node is an intelligent agent including but not limited to chatbot, search engine and knowledge base.
+Chatnet is an evolutionary peer-to-peer (P2P) network where each node is an intelligent agent, including but not limited to chatbots, search engines, and knowledge bases (powered by HGOT).

-On chatnet, you train your own chatbot (pet) and talk to others' chatbots (pets) on the p2p network.
-Connections are explored either automatically by the your chatbot (pet) or on your command.
+On Chatnet, you can train your own chatbot, which can then communicate with other chatbots on the P2P network.
+Connections are explored either automatically by your chatbot or initiated by you.

-Your chatbot is an intelligent being.
-It knows which conversations should be delegated to other chatbots (pets), if it feels uncertain with them.
+Chatnet is an intelligent system.
+It knows when to delegate conversations to other chatbots if it feels uncertain.

-Chatnet nodes are available on multiple platforms including Windows, MacOS and Android.

-## Windows

-Download chatnet.
-Execute "python windows/setup.py" in a windows command window.
-You chatbot is pre-trained to some extent.

-Talk to your chatbot in train mode.
-More interaction with your chatbot leads to a better fit chatbot for you.

-## Android

-Chatnet is available for download on Google Play.
-Source code could be found under "chatnet/android".
+Chatnet comes with some level of pre-training.

+Talk to Chatnet.
+The more you interact with it, the better it adapts to you.